firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

  _Viktor chuckles.
 “No. What?”_

 _“It’s such a tiny little thing, but it does so much.
-It’s not just the processing of pain—our emotions, our consciousness, our perception of the world…all those things are influenced by it, too.
+It’s not just the processing of pain—our emotions, our consciousness, our perception of the world… all those things are influenced by it, too.
 In a lot of ways, it’s the key to the human soul itself.”_

 _He grins.
 “And now we can finally open the door.”_